-Sign In to Tableau Online
+Sign In to Tableau Cloud

-You can sign in to Tableau Online from a Tableau client.
+You can sign in to Tableau Cloud from a Tableau client.
 Examples of clients include a web browser, Tableau Desktop, Tableau Bridge, and Tableau Mobile.
 You can sign in to your site directly, or from a Tableau view embedded in a web page.

 How to know which type of credentials your site uses

-To sign in (includes Tableau Online URL)
+To sign in (includes Tableau Cloud URL)

 Do one of the following, depending on where you're signing in: